zng-ui/zng/TODO/_current.md

     - Create property helper, only subscribes to touch move when gesture pending?
     - OR, a `GESTURES.register_gesture` or with a boxed trait.
     - We must only start trying a gesture if the target widget path subscribes to it.
+        - Can use `Event::is_subscriber` for this.
+    - The `TOUCH_TAP_EVENT` cannot check subscribers because `CLICK_EVENT` proxies it.
+        - This is an exception too the rule?
+        - If we implement a TOUCH_PAN_EVENT who is to say a future app-extension would not want this event?

 * Implement gestures:
     - Double tap.
     - Context tap.